soberh/qc-webui-design/readme.txt

-﻿my webui design resources
+qc platform's webui design resources. support for:
-1) support for XHTML 1.0 Strict.
+1) XHTML 1.0 Strict.
-2) support for firefox chrome apple opera ie.
+2) 5 big browser:firefox chrome apple opera ie.

+can see the web interface by open the [file name].html